Tocard/documentation/docs/quickstart/use-any-language-or-device.md

-# Connect with MQTT
+# Use any language or device

-This tutorial will show you how to publish data into the Streamr Network from inside your app or device using any MQTT library.
+This tutorial will show you how to publish data into the Streamr Network from inside your app by interfacing with a Broker node that you run using the MQTT protocol.
+MQTT client libraries are available for a huge variety of programming languages but you can also use WebSockets or HTTP if you prefer.

 **Prerequisites:**
 - NPM v8 or greater
 - NodeJS 16.13.x or greater
 - MacOS/Linux environments (Windows environments may require minor adjustments)